neetu-singh29/Zomato_Sentiment_Classification_Project/README.md

 * **Actionable insights** for restaurant owners to improve offerings.
 * **Sentiment analysis** helps Zomato tailor personalized recommendations and improve user retention.
 * Targeted marketing based on real-time sentiment trends.

+**A. The Supervised Learning part (Sentiment Analysis)** focuses on predicting whether a customer's sentiment toward a restaurant is **Good, Average, or Poor** based on their review content.
+We used **TF-IDF Vectorization** for review text and applied **Logistic Regression, Random Forest, and SVM models** to classify sentiments.

+**B. The Unsupervised Learning part (Restaurant Clustering)** segments restaurants into meaningful groups using **KMeans Clustering** based on numeric and derived features such as Cost (log-transformed), Cuisine count, Review length, and Rating.
+Clusters were analyzed to identify potential market segments.

+**Key achievements:**

+* Successfully built and tuned Sentiment Classification models.
+* Clustered restaurants into interpretable groups based on customer preferences and restaurant attributes.
+* Delivered actionable insights that can guide Zomato and restaurants in marketing and service improvements.